Arne Ole Andersen

 Sarah Smith

-Arne Ole Andersen is a retired boat owner.
-He was born in 1929 in Denmark and grew up in a fishing and farming village.
+On November 9, 2006 Millie Rahn interviewed Arne Ole Andersen as part of the Working Waterfront Festival Documentation Project.
+Arne shares memories from his childhood growing up in a fishing and farming village in Denmark.
 He began his maritime career at fourteen, working on Baltic traders and later on larger ships, including Danish, Norwegian, and Swedish vessels.
 He sailed on American ships during the Korean War and settled in New Bedford, where he fished primarily out of the port.
 Throughout his career, Andersen faced various challenges, including shipwrecks and adverse weather conditions.
-He engaged in different types of fishing, including ground fishing and swordfishing.
+Arne discusses the impact of modern technology on the fishing industry, his concerns about overfishing, as well as his views on the effects of global warming and corruption in the industry.

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.